 Riding in Cars with Dogs?

 We all love our dogs.
 And we all need to drive.
-But when we need to take our dogs with us as we drive, we often endanger our animals and ourselves.
+But when riding in cars with dogs, we often endanger our animals and ourselves.

-Driving with a dog in the car poses a number of problems.
+Driving with a dog in the car poses some problems.
 Driving is a complex and delicate process in the best of circumstances.
 Throw a dog into the mix, and things get extra messy.
 Dogs are sweet creatures, but they can be unpredictable.
-Dogs bark, jump around, and generally provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.
+Dogs bark, jump around, and provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.

-Some dogs are able to roam free safely in a car.
+Some dogs can roam free safely in a car.
 If your dog is one of these, you’re probably okay leaving her or him out.
 A calm, quiet dog should be a safe companion, and your dog will have a happy ride.
 You know your dog better than anyone else.
 Judge carefully.

 Roll Up Your Windows